 - Surface clean the kitchen platform, gas stoves and tiles.
 Ideally gas stoves should be decorated with rice flour based rangoli whenever preparing Prasad for the Puja (this can also be done on a daily basis)

 - Clean your brass and copper puja thalis and cookware / serve ware with tamarind and salt, or an eco-friendly dish wash product

-This clutter and excess stands in the way of our personal development.
+This clutter and excess stand in the way of our personal development.
 It leads to storage issues, insect infestation and creates tamas and heaviness across the home.
 We sometimes need the power of a spiritually charged traditional festival to help us clean up our acts.

 Deepavali is one such spiritual portal for all of us.
-Bolstered by the very shlokas from the Srimad Valmiki Ramayana, and by understanding the nature and qualities of the Divine Mother who presides over this festival, we can draw meaning and will power to cleanse our spaces.
+Bolstered by the very shlokas from the Srimad Valmiki Ramayana, and by understanding the nature and qualities of the Divine Mother who presides over this festival, we can draw meaning and willpower to cleanse our spaces.